 But wait, it’s common for people to leg press even more than that.

 Leg pressing three times a squat or even five times squat weight isn’t unheard of, so while physics is a big part it’s not the whole picture.
-The full answer to “Why can I leg press more than squat?” comes back to the basic fact that squats work the entire lower body, but oftentimes the back is the weak point.
+The reason you can typically lift more weight on the leg press compared to squatting lies in the fact that squats engage all the muscles of your lower body, often revealing that your back muscles are comparatively weaker.

 Other Reasons Why Leg Pressing Is Easier Than Squatting